Jieyab89/OSINT-Cheat-sheet/README.md

 - [wadcoms](https://wadcoms.github.io/#+Windows) WADComs is an interactive cheat sheet, offensive security tools and their respective commands, to be used against Windows/AD environments
 - [g0tmi1k linux priv esc](https://blog.g0tmi1k.com/2011/08/basic-linux-privilege-escalation/) Basic Linux Privilege Escalation
 - [Windows Privilage Escalation](https://github.com/Ignitetechnologies/Windows-Privilege-Escalation?tab=readme-ov-file) Methods of escalating privilege on Windows-based machines and CTFs with examples
+- [gtfoargs](https://gtfoargs.github.io/) GTFOArgs is a curated list of Unix binaries that can be manipulated for argument injection, possibly resulting in security vulnerabilities
+- [loobins](https://www.loobins.io/binaries/) Detailed information on various built-in macOS binaries and how they can be used by threat actors for malicious purposes

 Hacking Playground